• Budapest Romance

 25 Thursday Oct 2018

-Posted by rozsagaston in 15th century, Anne of Brittany, Anne of Brittany series, Claude of France, Duchess of Brittany, female rulers, feudal era, foreign romance, French culture, French history, historical fiction, historical romance, History, laws of inheritance, Louis XII, love, Machiavelli, Medieval, medieval France, New release, powerful women, Queens of France, relationships, Renaissance France, Renaissance history, Salic Law, Salic Law laws of inheritance, self-esteem, Women in history, women's empowerment
+Posted 15th century, Anne of Brittany, Anne of Brittany series, Claude of France, Duchess of Brittany, female rulers, feudal era, foreign romance, French culture, French history, historical fiction, historical romance, History, laws of inheritance, Louis XII, love, Machiavelli, Medieval, medieval France, New release, powerful women, Queens of France, relationships, Renaissance France, Renaissance history, Salic Law, Salic Law laws of inheritance, self-esteem, Women in history, women's empowerment

 Anne of Brittany, Booklife, Booklife Prize, books, Cesar Borgia, Christine de Pizan, decisionmaking, Europe, European culture, European history, feminist ruler, fiction, History, literature, Machiavelli, Marie de France, new release book, relationships, Self-confidence, self-possession, Women in history, women in power